sudhamshapp/capgemini/terraform-examples/README.md

 terraform built-in functions - https://developer.hashicorp.com/terraform/language/functions this has numeric, string, collection, encoding, filesystem, date and time, hash and crypto, ip network and type  conversion functions

+terraform graph - visual representation of a configuration or execution plan, the command emits the stuff what was deployed into aws, we can check it visually on this site - http://webgraphviz.com/

+terraform resource lifecycles - the order in which terraform creates and destroy the resources
+i) create before destroy - the default behaviour in terraform is destroy the resource then create one ii)use prevent destroy

+terraform -install-autocomplete

+terraform aws provider - multi region and alias - proviosions same infrastructure in the different regions